Locations:

 A note from Cleveland Clinic

-A flu test is a simple test your healthcare provider can perform on you or your child.
+A flu test is a simple test that tells you if you have the flu (influenza).
 While most people don’t need a flu test and recover from the flu within a week or two, certain factors can contribute to your provider wanting you to get a flu test.
-If you have any questions or concerns, feel free to reach out to your provider.
-They’re available to help.
+They can order a test and perform it in their office or the hospital.
+There are also at-home flu tests available from your local grocery store or pharmacy.

 Medically Reviewed